knchaffin/Meander/README.md

 Whereas most harmonic progression presets are deterministic in the degree steps, any preset with "Markov" in the descriptions is stochastic and uses a 1st order Markov transition matrix for the degree steps, with the probabilites reflecting common patterns in the composer's works, if there is a name such as Bach in the description.
 As such, whereas these progressions may repeat portions over time, it is unlikely to every play the same progression twice.
 There are a few other presets that have Rand or Random in their description that does a simpler non-Markov stochastic progression step.

 All knob or state buttons can accept an external CV signal to vary the parameter over all allowed values.
 The input CV should be from 0V-10.0V .
 Meander will normalize the CV input ratio to 0.0-1.0 and then multiply this ratio times the parameter range and add to the minimum value to determine the new parameter value.
 Only acceptable values will be set that are a reflection of the configParam() min and max.
 The new value is displayed on the panel for your convenience.
 If an exernal CV is > 0 V., it has control of the param.
 If the external CV is <=0, control is returned to the Meander parameter knobs.
 For buttons, the external CV should be 0V for the off state and >=1V for the on state.

+## Significant Version Changes

+# V1.0.4
+- All button parameter internal variable states are now saved and restored in save and autosave and load via json.
+- Run and Reset logic was improved to behave predictably.
+- "All 7ths" was changed to "~Nice 7ths".
+Attempts to only play nice sounding 7ths, but that is really difficult in all modes and root notes.
+Dom7 was substitued for maj7 in some circumstances.
+V 7ths sounds better.

+# V1.0.3
+- Added a STEP button inside of the circle of 5ths to allow the harmony progression to be manually advanced, or via CV.
+- Panel cleanup.